 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

-- The merger of two global semiconductor technology companies, including advising regarding implementation and integration of numerous compensation plans and arrangements and monitoring global employee compensation issues.
+- The merger of two global semiconductor technology companies, including advising regarding implementation and integration of numerous compensation plans and arrangements.

 - The merger of two Southeastern regional bank holding companies, including implementation and integration of numerous compensation plans and arrangements.